erictzimas/Sahara/README.md

 Scientific calculator and equation solver made with Python and Tkinter.
 # Sahara v1.0

-Sahara is a scientific calculator that can also solve first and second degree equations.
+Sahara is a scientific calculator that can also solve first and second degree equations, Tkinter GUI is configured for macOS.

 Created on Mon Sep 21 22:38:24 2020